 4. Are you willing to spend the time it takes to achieve your daily/weekly/monthly/ goals?
 Can you put your Blog away to take time for yourself, your family, and the unexpected?

 The time you set aside for your blog has to come from areas of your day that are now spent on other activities.
 By choosing this time you must be conscious of where it will come from and what if anything will suffer or thrive by this change.

 7. Impact on you and your family.
 What choices will you make in completing your goals.
 What are the positive effects and adverse effects?
 Are you prepared to compromise?

 Your work days and time spent on your blog will be different at times and that is ok.
 The key is BALANCE.
 Make sure you set your priorities every day for that day.
 Your career, family, faith, and health are very important and each needs to be considered.
 Be aware that making changes are good responses.
 Your readers are people just like you.
 They will understand if you don’t post everyday.
 They may not be reading blogs every day.
 They will be following you because they identify with you!
 Writing more may actually hurt you if you flood your readers with info.
 And your posts can get buried as your readers try to navigate your blog.

 8. What part of your goals need to be met for you to feel successful?

-My goal in this series is to get bloggers to realize the trials and tribulations you face are not a burden, nor are they unique to just you.
+My goal in this series is to get bloggers to realize that the trials and tribulations you face are not a burden, nor are they unique to just you.
 Know yourself, define your needs and never be afraid to stumble, to change, and to grow!

 Happy Blogging!
 Thank you for being a part of this series!
 As always I recognize how hard you work on your content!
 Let me help you share it.
-Please sign up for my weekly newsletter to be notified abut future Blogger Opportunities.
+Please sign up for my weekly newsletter to be notified about future Blogger Opportunities.